awsdocs/aws-php-developers-guide/doc_source/ses-template.md

-# Creating Custom Email Templates Using the Amazon SES API and the AWS SDK for PHP Version 3<a name="ses-template"></a>
+# Creating custom email templates using the Amazon SES API and the AWS SDK for PHP Version 3<a name="ses-template"></a>

 Amazon Simple Email Service \(Amazon SES\) enables you to send emails that are personalized for each recipient by using templates\.
 Templates include a subject line and the text and HTML parts of the email body\.
 The subject and body sections can also contain unique values that are personalized for each recipient\.